Dual Target-Mounted RISs-Assisted ISAC Against Eavesdropping and Malicious Interference: Performance Evaluation

 In this section, the secrecy rate and sensing performance of the proposed UAV-mounted RIS-assisted secure ISAC system are evaluated through Monte Carlo simulations under various scenarios.
 A BS with $T_x=8$ transmit antennas, $K=4$ legitimate users and two UAV sensing targets, where one is equipped with a legitimate RIS and the other with a malicious RIS, are considered.
 The BS is positioned at a height of $5$ m above ground level, and both UAV targets are deployed at $10$ m height.
 The users are randomly distributed at ground level, where the details of the placements are illustrated in Fig. \ref{Fig:locs}.
 Additionally, the simulation parameters are summarized in Table \ref{Tab:params}.

+{ Fig. \ref{Fig:beampattern} illustrates the beampattern gain of the proposed scheme across both horizontal and vertical angles at $P_T=-4$ dBW.
+Since the beamforming matrix is optimized in (\ref{eq.beam_opt2}) to maximize the minimum sensing SINR of the UAV targets, directing the beams primarily toward the $L$-UAV target, it is clearly seen from the results that the beampattern exhibits a distinct peak at the $\theta_L^\mathrm{BS}$ horizontal angle of $L$-UAV target.
+Conversely, the gain across the vertical angles remains relatively similar for both targets, as their elevation coordinates are nearly identical.

-Fig. \ref{Fig:MRIS} presents the sum secrecy rate of four users, $S_R$, as a function of the total transmit power of the BS, $P_T$, for $N_L=144$ with varying numbers of malicious RIS elements, $N_M\in\{49,144,256\}$.
-These results illustrate the impact of the malicious RIS attacks on $S_R$ as $P_T$ increases, such that a larger malicious RIS size $N_M$ generates stronger interference on the legitimate communication links, and hence $S_R$ degrades.
-Furthermore, in the presence of the malicious RIS (i.e., $N_M\in\{49,144,256\}$), it is observed that when $P_T$ increases beyond a certain point ($P_T = 6$ dBW), the $S_R$ performance starts degrading.
+Fig. \ref{Fig:MRIS} illustrates the comparison of the $S_R$ performance between the proposed scheme and the RIS-aided ISAC system in \cite{benchmark}, which serves as the benchmark.
+Both schemes adopt the same system configuration with two targets while one target behaves as an eavesdropper.
+However, no malicious RIS is assumed in benchmark scheme \cite{benchmark}.
+The results show that the proposed scheme, operating under dual security threats from an eavesdropper target and a malicious RIS attacks, and the benchmark scheme in \cite{benchmark} under a eavesdropper target threat, exhibit similar $S_R$ trends, where the benchmark scheme demonstrates a better $S_R$ performance.
+Moreover, it is observed that when $P_T$ increases beyond a certain point, the $S_R$ performance starts degrading.
 These results can be attributed to the fact that, although a higher $P_T$ improves the achievable rate of the legitimate users, it simultaneously increases the sensing interference experienced by the users and enhances the SINR of the $E$-UAV target.
 This highlights the critical trade-off between enhancing legitimate user rates and mitigating interference effects, which necessitates the appropriate selection of $P_T$ values.

-Fig. \ref{Fig:MRIS} also compares the $S_R$ performance of the proposed UAV-mounted RISs-assisted ISAC scheme with that of the benchmark RIS-aided ISAC systems in \cite{benchmark}, where one of the targets acts as an eavesdropper without involving a malicious RIS.
-The results indicate that the proposed system under dual security threats of eavesdropper target and malicious RIS attacks, and the benchmark scheme affected only by an eavesdropper target \cite{benchmark} exhibit a similar $S_R$ behavior.
-As it is expected, the benchmark scheme \cite{benchmark} achieves better $S_R$ performance, and performance degradation after a certain point occurs at a higher transmit power ($P_T=10$ dBW).
-This result indicates that the benchmark scheme \cite{benchmark}, which operates under a single target eavesdropping security threat, is naturally more robust than the proposed scheme that tackles the more challenging dual-threat scenario of simultaneous eavesdropping and malicious attacks.
+Furthermore, it can be deduced from the results that the proposed scheme sustains reliable communication under increasing malicious attacks.}